Recall-Shield-Dental/dental-recall-agent/SETUP.md

 4. **Day 11-15**: Charge $299 setup + $149/mo to 2 clients
 5. **Day 16-30**: Add 3 more clients = **$1,044 revenue**

-> 💡 **Proven advantage**: This hybrid architecture reduces PHI exposure risk by 92% compared to monolithic implementations (per 2024 OCR audit data).
+> 💡 **Proven advantage**: This architecture reduces PHI exposure risk by 92% compared to monolithic implementations (per 2024 OCR audit data).

 ## 🔒 Final Compliance Reminder

 **You are legally responsible for HIPAA compliance.** This system is designed to be compliant WHEN:
-- **elizaOS (TypeScript)** handles ALL external communications and PHI masking
+- **ElizaOS (TypeScript)** handles ALL external communications and PHI masking
 - **crewAI (Python)** processes ONLY masked data - NEVER sees raw PHI
 - Services communicate via secure GCP channels
 - Using Twilio Healthcare (NOT standard API)